Ben Oquist

-Benjamin Richard Oquist (born 1968 or 1969) is an Australian political analyst, commentator and communications strategist.
+Benjamin Richard Oquist (born 1968 or 1969) is an Australian political lobbyist, analyst, commentator and communications strategist.

-Oquist was (2015 to 2022) the Executive Director of The Australia Institute, an independent Australian think tank conducting public policy research on a range of economic, social, transparency and environmental issues.
+Oquist was (2015 to 2022) the executive director of The Australia Institute, an independent Australian think tank conducting public policy research on a range of economic, social, transparency and environmental issues.

 In October 2018, The Australian Financial Review listed Oquist and Richard Denniss of The Australia Institute in equal tenth-place on their 'Covert Power' list of the most powerful people in Australia.
-In February 2022, Oquist was included in The Australian's list of Australia’s top 100 Green Power Players.
+In February 2022, Oquist was included in The Australian's list of Australia's top 100 Green Power Players.

-Oquist is also a regular commentator and guest on Agenda (Sky News Australia), The Drum, and a regular column writer for outlets including The Canberra Times, Guardian Australia, Crikey and the ABC.

 Career

 A 15-year career with Greens leader Bob Brown was broken briefly by a two-year stint with the public affairs company Essential Media Communications.
-Joining The Australia Institute in 2014, Oquist became Executive Director in 2015.
-In 2025 he is identified as a consultant with DPG Advisory Solutions.
+Joining The Australia Institute in 2014, Oquist became executive director in 2015.
+He is currently working as a director for lobbying firm DPG Advisory Solutions.

 The Australian Greens

 Oquist began working with the Australian Greens in 1996 for both Dee Margetts and Bob Brown.
 Brown has described Oquist as a "friend and confidant" but also as "a core factor in the Greens becoming the third-largest party in Australian politics".
 In a 2014 radio interview, Brown stated that Oquist's approach to strategy aligned with that of his own.
 Oquist was reported to have been favoured by Brown for preselection as Greens senator for NSW in 2003.
 Upon the resignation of Senator Bob Brown on 13 April 2012, Oquist became chief of staff for the new leader, Christine Milne.

 In September 2013, Oquist was implicated in an attempt to unseat the then leader of the Australian Greens, Christine Milne.
 It was reported that Oquist was motivated to attempt to remove Milne before she restructured the organisation to remove his influence.
 Senator Milne had described him as an adherent to a hierarchical administrative structure, citing this as the reason behind his subsequent departure from his role on the Greens staff.
-His subsequent commencement with the Australia Institute aligned him with the economist and then Executive Director of the Australia Institute Richard Denniss.
+His subsequent commencement with the Australia Institute aligned him with the economist and then executive director of the Australia Institute Richard Denniss.
 Denniss was also an outspoken critic of Christine Milne and a former Australian Greens staffer.

-Oquist was widely sourced for comment on the occasion of the resignation of Christine Milne as leader of the Australian Greens in May 2015, where he praised her role as a climate leader.